Standardizing SCPI Command Sets Across Mixed Hardware

 def _coerce_response(raw: str, expect_type: type) -> Any:

-"""Normalize and coerce raw SCPI response to expected type."""
+"""Normalize a raw SCPI response and coerce it to the expected type."""

 if not raw: